vitalif/vitastor/docs/config/monitor.en.md

 Note that only the active (master) monitor exposes metrics, others return HTTP 503.
 So you should add all monitor URLs to your Prometheus job configuration.

+Grafana dashboard suitable for this exporter is here: [Vitastor-Grafana-6+.json](../../mon/scripts/Vitastor-Grafana-6+.json).

 ## mon_http_port

 - Type: integer